The Fundamentals of Caring: Plot

-Ben is an out-of-work writer in Seattle, avoiding his estranged wife’s attempts to serve him with divorce papers.
+Ben is an out-of-work writer in Seattle, avoiding his estranged wife's attempts to serve him with divorce papers.
 He takes a six-week course to become a registered caregiver and is hired by Elsa, a bank office manager from England, to care for her 18-year-old son Trevor, who has Duchenne Muscular Dystrophy.

-Ben adjusts to Trevor’s routine and bonds with the sardonic, sexually frustrated teenager.
-Trevor reveals that his father left when he was diagnosed at age 3, and sends Trevor letters which he ignores.
-Elsa and Trevor know Ben is coping with the death of his young son.
-Elsa warns Ben not to become too close to Trevor, fearing Trevor will be hurt when Ben inevitably moves on.
+Ben adjusts to Trevor's routine and bonds with the sardonic, sexually frustrated teenager.
+Trevor reveals that his father left when he was diagnosed at age 3, and sends him letters which he ignores.
+Elsa and her son know Ben is coping with the death of his young son.
+She warns him not to become too close to Trevor, fearing Trevor will be hurt when Ben inevitably moves on.

-Trevor is fascinated with American roadside attractions, and Ben convinces Elsa to let them take a road trip.
+Trevor is fascinated with American roadside attractions, so Ben convinces Elsa to let them take a road trip.
 He and Trevor embark on a journey to see the world's deepest pit.
 Additionally, Trevor asks to visit his father, who owns a car dealership in Salt Lake City.

 At a gas station, Trevor develops a crush on a hitchhiker his age named Dot.
 When he and Ben see her again outside a diner, Ben invites her to join them on the road.
 Dot explains that she is heading to Denver to restart her life.
 Stopping at a motel, Ben suspects they are being followed by someone sent by his wife.